-The clip path effect is a print design favorite that has come to the web in recent years.
+The clip-path effect is a print design favorite that has come to the web in recent years.
 It essentially enables design elements to become transparent shapes, thus allowing backgrounds to display through them.

-Elegant Link Hovering
+Elegant Link Hovering by Antonija Šimić

 Here’s an example of how a plain old link (or HTML

 Choose from an impressive list of hover effects, each one adding a stunning animated border.
 This is an easy way to add a touch of class to text-based navigation.

 A Hand Drawn Look by Tiffany Rayside

 In most cases, borders tend to add a very clean and professional look.
 But what if you want something a little more hand-crafted?
-This collection uses CSS

 Bordering on Success

-When it comes to styling borders, the examples above prove that designers no longer have to settle for the basics.
+The examples above prove that designers no longer have to settle for the basics when it comes to styling borders.
 Now, a border can not only add a splash of color, but also movement as well.

 And these effects can be added as an element renders on the screen or as users interact with them.
-Either way, border effects can add a unique, yet subtle charm to any website.
+Either way, border effects can add a unique yet subtle charm to any website.